Prices of Apsonic Aboboyaa in Ghana 2026 Across Models

 Read also

-Some of the common Apsonic cargo tricycles on the Ghanaian market include the AP150ZH, VIP models and Q7 versions.
+Some of the most common Apsonic cargo tricycles on the Ghanaian market include the AP150ZH types, VIP models and Q7 versions.

 Current prices of the Apsonic tricycles

-Current prices for brand new Apsonic aboboyaa in Ghana range between GH₵25,000 and GH₵35,000, depending on the model and specifications.
-Some premium versions can even go beyond that range in certain dealerships.
+Current prices for brand new Apsonic Aboboyaa in Ghana range between GH₵25,000 and GH₵35,000, depending on the model and specifications, with some premium versions going beyond that range in certain dealerships.

-Fairly used Apsonic tricycles are also selling between GH₵12,000 and GH₵22,000 depending on their condition, documents and engine performance.
+Fairly used tricycles from the brand are also selling between GH₵12,000 and GH₵22,000, depending on their condition, documents and engine performance.

 Over the years, the aboboyaa business has created jobs for many young Ghanaians, especially in busy commercial areas where transport services are always needed.